 The study’s authors cautioned that patients should be made aware of the “serious complications that can occur with mesh-based procedures for stress urinary incontinence.”
 The doctors concluded that the safety risks of transvaginal mesh should be studied further, given that “[m]ultiple mesh-based procedures for stress urinary incontinence are a novel risk factor associated with an almost 5-fold higher rate of mesh removal or revision . . . .”

 We understand that injuries caused by pelvic mesh are personal and they’re sensitive.
 That’s why we’ve assembled a legal team, most of whom are women, to provide our TVM clients with compassionate and aggressive representation throughout the entire litigation.
-To learn more about Waters Kraus & Paul, or to have one of our attorneys review your potential meical device case, contact us by email or call our transvaginal mesh lawyers, like Kyla Cole in our Texas office, at800.226.9880.
+To learn more about Waters Kraus Paul & Siegel, or to have one of our attorneys review your potential meical device case, contact us by email or call our transvaginal mesh lawyers, like Kyla Cole in our Texas office, at800.226.9880.